This article will touch on the most common microgreen diseases (and some not-so-common).

 Microgreens and Insect Pests

-Insect pests can be a major problem for microgreens growers.
-Some of the most common pests include aphids, fungus gnats, and whiteflies.
+Insect pests can be a significant problem for microgreens growers.
+The most common pests include aphids, fungus gnats, and whiteflies.

 These pests can cause damage to the plants by sucking sap from the leaves, damaging the plant tissue, and spreading diseases.